Capeling/old_animations/about.md

-# Template Mod
+# Old Achievement Animation

-Edit about.md to change this
+Reverts the achievement animation to its pre 2.1 counterpart